What is Ketamine Treatment? What You Need To Know

 We have spent almost 20 years researching and developing ways to enhance the effects of ketamine and to make it last much longer.
 By utilizing Precision Medicine and Targeted Therapy combined with cutting-edge research and innovations in Anesthesiology, neuropharmacology, and neurocognition, we have significantly improved ketamine's ability to treat depression, anxiety, PTSD.

-We are the only center in the United States that offers both the RESTORE Ultra-Rapid Infusion and the Yale-National Institute of Mental Health "Standard ketamine infusion" protocols.
-Each has its advantages and it is important to recognize the difference between them to determine which might be best for your individual needs.
+We are the only center in the United States offering the RESTORE Ultra-Rapid Infusion and the RESTORE Ketamine PLUS protocols.
+Each has its advantages, and it is important to recognize the difference between them to determine which might be best for your individual needs.

-The beneficial results can begin in just as few minutes to hours after the very first infusion!
+The beneficial results can begin in just a few minutes to hours after the very first infusion!

 What conditions can the RESTORE Advanced Ultra-Rapid Infusion treat?

 We are just beginning to learn and appreciate the full range of conditions that ketamine can help.
 It has been known for years to treat all forms of chronic neuropathic pain and depression.

-In chronic pain, for instance, the number of neuropathic pain conditions is vast and include such conditions as:
+In chronic pain, for instance, the number of neuropathic pain conditions is vast and includes such conditions as:

 Depression Migraine Headaches